 Quantitative Economics is an interdisciplinary program between the Economics and the Mathematics departments.
-The sequence is designed for students who intend to pursue a double Master’s in Economics and Mathematics/Statistics, for students interested in the quantitative aspects of Economics, and/or for students interested in enhancing their mathematics skills to pursue a Ph.D. in Economics in the future.
+The sequence is designed for students who intend to pursue a double Master’s in Applied Economics and Mathematics/Statistics, for students interested in the quantitative aspects of Economics, and/or for students interested in enhancing their mathematics skills to pursue a Ph.D. in Economics in the future.

 In addition to 22 hours of core courses in economic theory, you will take 12 or more hours of graduate-level math courses.

 University Admission Requirements

 A student applying to a master's program must: